 Soaring Eagle Advice Column

-If you’re looking for a managed service provider, you need to know what makes one different from another.
+If you’re looking for a managed or a remote database provider, you need to know what makes one different from another.
 What questions should you ask before making a hiring decision?

 1. Do We Have Synergy?